vvision/zmk-config/README.md

 2. SYMBOL: All symbols and numbers, with a focus of recurring symbols used in programmation.
 3. DIACRITICS: Diacritics for French language.
 4. NAVIGATION: Arrows (vim style) and other helpers (Copy/Paste, Insert/Delete, ...).
-5. FUNCTION: Function keys from F1 to F12.
+5. NUMBERS: Left side with function keys from F1 to F12.
+Right side with number keypad.
 6. ADJUST: Bluetooth + Volume + Media + available space for shortcuts/macro.

-## Vizualisation
+## Visualisation

 To view all layouts in a graphical way, use [keymap-drawer](https://keymap-drawer.streamlit.app/) (Also available on [GitHub](https://github.com/caksoylar/keymap-drawer)).